Imzafish/Rickroll_Spam/README.md

 # Rickroll_Spam
 Spams Rickrolls until your computer crashes.
-MUHAHAHHAA Please give the creator credit.
-Imzafish is the creator.
+MUHAHAHHAA Please give the creator; Imzafish
-You are not allowed to sell/redistrubute this software You are welcome to download the files and run it on your unsuspecting friends.
+You are not allowed to sell/redistrubute this software.
+You are welcome to download the files.
+However T&Cs apply.
 I take no responsibility for the consequences of this software.
-I will not be liable for any damages associated with this software including friendship damage.
+I will not be liable for any damages associated hardware.
+Run at your own risk.
+To stop the rick press r or ALT+F4.
+Sometimes if you wait too long your computer seizes up try SHIFT+F5 or just F5.
+If that doesn't work try using your keyboard, press and hold the CTRL, Shift, and ESC keys simultaneously then navigate you code editor using arrow keys and force shut the program.
+If that doesn't work you are screwed...
 You will need to install the following softtware for this to work.
-To stop the rick press r or ALT+F4
 |Software   | Command             |
 |-----------|---------------------|
 |keyboard   |pip install keyboard |